Jaykul/PowerSite/PowerSite/ReadMe.md

 ﻿PowerSite
 =========

-PowerSite is an attempt to throw together a static page generator in .Net that lets me use the tools and formats I'm used to.
+PowerSite is an attempt to create a static page generator in .Net that lets me use the tools and formats I'm used to.

 There's a bunch of conventions and configuration that go into a site.
 The following folders are specially named: